tsupplis/cpm86-hacking/README.md

 ```
 RASM-86 Assembler   12-Mar-87  PC-DOS Version 1.4a
 ```
-- The Super Cool emu2 DOS emulator to run the DR tools on macOS and Linux (https://github.com/dmsc/emu2)
+- The Super Cool emu2 DOS emulator to run the DR tools on macOS and Linux (https://github.com/dmsc/emu2).
+This is an incredible way to bring dos command line development tools to a modern and up to date shell/make/whatever based dev environment.
+Another stunning emulator.
+Emu2 and PCE are an incredible pair.
 - mtools 4 and cpmtools 2.20

 ## PCE tools shortcuts